Anemoonvis/Weisfeiler-Leman_Rust/README.md

 ```
 ## Important Notes

-- **TThe WL algorithm is not a complete isomorphism test.** This means that when the algorithm returns the same hash for two graphs, they are *possibly* isomorphic, but not guaranteed.
+- **The WL algorithm is not a complete isomorphism test.** This means that when the algorithm returns the same hash for two graphs, they are *possibly* isomorphic, but not guaranteed.
 On certain classes of graphs (such as random graphs) this is almost alwasy a good indicator of isomorphism, but it is for example not trustworthy on regular graphs.
 It is, however, a sound test, meaning that if the algorithm returns different hashes, the graphs are guaranteed to be non-isomorphic.
 - **Hash values depend on the number of iterations.** For algorithms with a fixed iteration count, even the same graph will yield different hashes for different iteration counts.
 - **Hash values depend on device endianness.** The same graph will produce different hashes on little-endian and big-endian systems.
 Compare hashes only on the same device or verify results using example graphs.